Acne on different parts of face: what does it mean?

 Contrary to the common belief being peddled around, all acne is not created equal.
 There are different acne meaning on face and where the pimples occur is critical in determining the best course of action to take.
 The reason behind this is that the acne location on face gives us one of the biggest clues on what could be causing the breakout and, hence, the best course of action to take going forward.

 That being said, regardless of where exactly the pimples occur or the underlying factors associated with the breakout, acne is majorly a by-product of skin pores getting blocked or clogged by dead skin, dirt or oil.
 The accumulated clog then morphs into a comedone (also known as whiteheads or blackheads) and if bacteria gets involved at this stage, it can be further inflamed and burst into a pustule or papule.
-Then, of course, there are other more severe forms of breakouts such as a cystic and nodular acne pits which tend to form below the skin's surface and are more likely to leave behind scars in their wake.
+Then, of course, there are other more severe forms of breakouts such as a nodular acne pits which tend to form below the skin's surface and are more likely to leave behind scars in their wake.

 There are a number of internal, behavioral and environmental factors that can predispose you to periodic breakouts that tend to occur in certain areas of your face.
 Here is a quick premise on what acne means on places on face, what could be causing it and, finally, what you can do about it.